andylindebros/SwiftReduxRouter/README.md

 SwiftReduxRouter maps navigation to routes that provides SwiftUI views.
 A convenient way of controlling navigation and views.
-The navigation part is still managed by UIKit since SwiftUI.
+The navigation part is still managed by UIKit since SwiftUI still is immature.

 It is written with the [ReSwift](https://github.com/ReSwift/ReSwift) Framework that is based on a Redux pattern.
 But it can be used as standalone feature without any a Redux integration.

-This package provides a ReSwift State, reducer and Actions together with the `RouterView` written with SwiftUI and UIKit.
+This package provides a Navigation State, reducer and Actions together with the `RouterView` written with SwiftUI and UIKit.

 ## Install with Swift Package Manager